 The insert on Sax Appeal and it’s “blasphemy” aired tonight, and even though the show did its best to not offend the fragile, that hasn’t stopped some ranting from occuring – I suppose simply because thinking seems the last thing on some people’s minds in cases like this.
-See some choice mindless reactions from viewers at Carte Blanche’s site.

 I’m rather disappointed in the segment as aired.
 The reactionary homophobe Errol Naidoo had a disproportionate amount of airtime, and they cut any comment from Jordan Pickering, who I know was interviewed.
 For context, Jordan is a Christian who argues strongly – and coherently – against the religious outrage that this episode led to.
 His comments would have presented some balance to Naidoo’s claims of justified offense.